open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 - `git fetch upstream` -  to fetch branches from the upstream repository
 - `git checkout master` - check to make sure branch is up-to-date with master
 - `git merge upstream/master` - You repository should now be synced to upstream/master
-5. Whenever you begin to work, make sure your respository is up to date with `git diff` and `git status` between your local and username.github.io repos, not your upstream repo.
+5. Whenever you begin to work, make sure your repository is up to date with `git diff` and `git status` between your local and username.github.io repos, not your upstream repo.

 If you find yourself needing to rebase your forked repository, the following two links should help: